-Almost two years after it was released, Alien: Isolation still has secrets left to spill.
-Web developer and modder Matt Filer—whose work we’ve featured on PC Gamer (opens in new tab)—has discovered a huge amount of unused dialogue hidden in the game’s files.
-You can download the whole script (opens in new tab).
+Alien: Isolation still has secrets left to spill.
+Web developer and modder Matt Filer—whose work we’ve featured on PC Gamer before—discovered a huge amount of unused dialogue hidden in the game’s files.
+You can download the whole script here.
 It’s a long read, and not strictly canon, but reveals a lot of extra information about Sevastopol, Ripley, and a number of supporting characters.

 It’s also a fascinating insight into how the game was written, and how the story changed over the course of its development.
 But the most intriguing revelation is an elaborate, lengthy introduction sequence that was ultimately cut from the game.
 These disconnected audio logs and subtitle files only tell part of the story, but fill in the blanks and you get an idea of what these sections would’ve been like had they made the final cut.